-Was Japan better off for the preponderance of its joint stock enterprises?
-While the relationship between equity returns and economic growth is complex (Ritter, 2005)17, metrics for measuring the comparative performance of enterprises are illuminating, especially given that performance measures are absent from most historical studies of law and enterprise form.
+Performance measures are absent from most historical studies of law and enterprise form, but the Japanese data permits such an analysis.
 ROE makes the most sense as a performance measure in this case given the rich data provided in the governmental reports on the capital held in enterprises and net profits.
 Although joint stock firms were larger than partnerships and generated more profits, it does not necessarily follow that they were more efficient in the use of capital.
-Several studies have shown that private firms have higher ROE than public ones (e.g., Faccio et al., 2012) or that firms experience a decline in profitability once they undergo an IPO (e.g., Loughran and Ritter, 1997).
-Numerous scholars have identified an inverse correlation between firm size and equity returns (e.g., Banz, 1981) and equity capitalization is a priced factor in the asset pricing model of Fama and French (1995).
+Several studies have shown that private firms have higher ROE than public ones (e.g., Faccio et al. 2012) or that firms experience a decline in profitability once they undergo an initial public offering (e.g., Loughran and Ritter 1997).
+Numerous scholars have identified an inverse correlation between firm size and equity returns (e.g., Banz 1981) and equity capitalization is a priced factor in the asset-pricing model of Eugene Fama and Kenneth French (1995).